 At ACA, we pride ourselves on our exceptional team of highly trained, experienced academic coaches who all hold Master’s degrees in education or related fields

-Susan Schaefer holds a Master of Arts degree (M.A.T) in Teaching and a Master of Education degree (M.Ed).
-With a proven record of improving academic success for students both nationally and internationally, Sue is committed to helping students realize their potential and reach their goals through her successful company, Academic Coaching Associates (ACA).
+Susan Schaefer holds a Master of Arts degree (M.A.T.) in Teaching and a Master of Education degree (M.Ed).
+With a proven record of improving academic success for students both nationally and internationally, Sue is committed to helping students realize their potential and reach their goals through her successful companies, Academic Coaching Associates (ACA), and Launch Career Coaching for young adults.
 Sue’s expertise is focused on teaching students better study skills based on individual learning styles and strengthening executive function skills including organization, time management, pre-planning, and self-advocacy.
 One of the reasons for Sue’s success is her gift for forming positive connections with her students.

 Andrea Miller, M.Ed., C.T.A.
-(Certified Life Coach), Director of College Coaching and Academic Coach
+(Certified Life Coach), Director of College and Career Coaching

 “Andrea is doing a super job keeping Ryan on track, and most importantly, acting as the liaison between Ryan and us in terms of his academic experience.
 I feel much better knowing that Andrea is coaching Ryan and reminding him of deadlines, encouraging him to use his time more wisely and basically keeping him on track.
 I am very pleased with Andrea’s work with Ryan and having her as Team Leader for Team Ryan.”